Alexander961724/Kali-Linux-Update/README.md

 ## ⚙️ Step 1: Attempting to Update the System
 I started by attempting to update my system with the following command: sudo apt update

-📸But I got an error I was ignoring.
+But I got an error I was ignoring.
+## 🚨 Error Message:
 ![Error Showing](ErrorListed.png)

+## I even tried to edit the /dev/etc
+![Etc file]

 ## 🛠️ Step 2: Identifying and Fixing the Error
 I started by attempting to update my system with the following command: